 Because of these drawbacks and more, some insurance companies have actually stopped selling Long Term Care policies altogether, according to a recent article in the Chicago Tribune.

-Are there any new LTC insurance products out there?
+Are there any new Long Term Care Insurance products out there?

 Over the last few years, several insurance carriers have been offering some products that are more flexible for consumers concerned about planning for their possible future LTC needs.
 They’re called “hybrid” policies.
 A hybrid policy combines the best parts of two different types of product into a single policy.